pyth-network/per/per_multicall/README.md

 # Verification

 For verifying contracts, you can use the `forge verify-contract` command.
-For example, to verify the ERC1967Proxy contract on the Optimism network, you can run the following command:
+For example, to verify the ERC1967Proxy contract on the Optimism network, you can run the following commands:

 ```
 forge verify-contract --via-ir <contract-address> ERC1967Proxy --verifier blockscout --verifier-url https://optimism-sepolia.blockscout.com/api/
+forge verify-contract --via-ir <contract-address> ERC1967Proxy --verifier-url https://api-sepolia-optimistic.etherscan.io/api
 ```